Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Your Retreat, Our Family

-When Hari Lal Simkhada helped international travellers experience the Himalayas in the 1960s, he could not have imagined his grandson would still be doing the same thing six decades later.
+When Hari Lal Simkhada helped international travelers experience the Himalayas in the 1960s, he could not have imagined his grandson would still be doing the same thing six decades later.
 His son, Ganesh Prasad Simkhada, went on to hold senior positions in Nepal's tourism and mountaineering institutions.
 Today, Shreejan Simkhada carries that legacy forward as CEO of The Everest Holiday, personally designing every itinerary and hand-picking the instructor for your retreat.

 For this yoga retreat, your certified instructor has been personally selected by Shreejan for their depth of knowledge in classical yoga and their ability to teach students of all levels.